clausmalver/clausmalver.github.io/_posts/2024-10-19-SublimeText.md

 ---
 author: clausmalver
-title: Sublime Text - Settings, Keybindings, and Tips & Tricks
+title: Sublime Text
-description: Settings that I change with a new install of Sublime Text, along with some additional tips & tricks to enhance the daily use of it.
+description: Settings and keybindings that I change with a new install of Sublime Text, along with some additional tips & tricks to enhance the daily use of it.
 date: 2024-10-19
 categories: [Notes, Misc]
 tags: [sublimetext, misc, notes]